In this post, you will learn everything there is to know about using, as well as how to create hero images/banners on your website landing pages.

-In the worst-case scenario, the text disappears slightly from the viewport on each side of the mobile screen, especially if the page is not responsive.
+In the worst-case scenario, the text disappears slightly from the viewport on each side of the mobile screen.

 The best way to combat these problems is to create just a hero image with no text added.
 You can then add your text in HTML and overlay it on your hero image, then style using CSS.